Diogo-Sardagna/Diogo-Sardagna/README.md

 <p align="center">
   Software Engineering student focused on backend development within the Java ecosystem, working on the design and implementation of reliable, well-structured APIs.
-  Experienced in building maintainable systems, applying layered architecture, and following industry best practices in real-world projects.
+  Experienced in building maintainable systems with layered architecture and applying industry best practices in real-world projects.
 </p>

 ---